svg-sprite/svg-sprite/README.md

 The `createSprite()` method will refuse to run if you don't pass exactly four arguments:

 1. A path to be used as the **input directory** containing the SVG images sprite creation.
 A relative path refers to the current working directory.
-2. A main / default **output directory**, used for creating the stylesheet resources (CSS / Sass / LESS etc. if activated and not specified otherwise; see the [rendering options](#rendering-configuration) below) and serving as a base for the sprite subdirectory given by `spritedir` ([see below](#available-options)).
+2. A main / default **output directory**, used for creating the stylesheet resources (CSS / Sass / LESS / Stylus etc. if activated and not specified otherwise; see the [rendering options](#rendering-configuration) below) and serving as a base for the sprite subdirectory given by `spritedir` ([see below](#available-options)).
 A relative path refers to the current working directory.
 3. An object with [configuration options](#available-options).
 None of these options are mandatory, so you may pass an empty object `{}` here.
 4. A callback to be run when the sprite creation has finished (with or without error).